nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 having the benefits of a Graphical User Interface (GUI).
 If you can type fast, checkUp can get your patient management tasks done faster than traditional GUI apps.

-checkUp stores patient details directly on your device, allowing you to keep track of your patients' details without an internet connection.
-You can store details such as patient name, address, phone number, email, medical history, upcoming appointments and past appointments.
-You can also add medication tags to your patients to keep track of their long-term medication history.
+checkUp is an app made for healthcare establishments.
+It allows clinics to track relevant details for their patients and hospitals to track details related a patient's stay at the hospital.
+Without an internet connection, checkUp stores patient details such as patient name, address, phone number, email, medical history, upcoming appointments and past appointments locally on your device.
+Medication tags can be added to your patients to keep track of their long-term medication history.

 --------------------------------------------------------------------------------------------------------------------